Q: Do I need to accept my enrolment offer before I apply for a HELP loan?

 Q: The ATO have contacted me saying I have a HELP debt.
 I’ve never studied/have paid it off.
 How can I check?

 Q: What's the difference between the different loans?
-(HECS-HELP, FEE-HELP, VET FEE-HELP, OS-HELP, SA-HELP)
+(HECS-HELP, FEE-HELP, VET Student Loans, VET FEE-HELP, OS-HELP, SA-HELP)

 HECS-HELP is only available to eligible students enrolled in a Commonwealth support place studying a higher education qualification.
 FEE-HELP is only available to eligible fee paying students undertaking a higher education award course.
-Irrespective of whether a student receives a loan under FEE-HELP or VET FEE-HELP, one FEE-HELP limit applies.
-VET FEE-HELP assistance is generally available to eligible full fee paying students undertaking higher level VET qualifications (diploma, advanced diploma, graduate certificate and graduate diploma courses).
-Irrespective of whether a student receives a loan under VET FEE-HELP or FEE-HELP, one FEE-HELP limit applies.
+Irrespective of whether a student receives a loan under FEE-HELP, VET Student Loans or VET FEE-HELP, one FEE-HELP limit applies.
+VET Student Loans (including VET FEE-HELP - now ceased for new students) is generally available to eligible students undertaking certain higher level VET qualifications (diploma, advanced diploma, graduate certificate and graduate diploma courses).
+Irrespective of whether a student receives a loan under VET Student Loans (including VET FEE-HELP – now ceased) or FEE-HELP, one FEE-HELP limit applies.
 OS-HELP is available to eligible students enrolled in a Commonwealth supported place to undertake some of their study overseas.
 SA-HELP is available to eligible higher education students pay their student services and amenities fees.

 Q: Will I be charged interest on my HELP debt?